 Step 6: Creating a visualization via the visualization menu

-- Click on the page to place the visualization.
+- Click or drag a rectangle on the page to place the visualization.

 Step 7: Creating a custom visualization using R

-When you use Toolbar > Visualization, even though we are using the menus, the actual chart is created using R, which is a statistical programming language.
-We can also create visualizations by writing the R code directly, which is described in this step.
+Many of the visualizations listed in the Visualization selector are actually created using R code (more about R here).
+For those of you who need a more custom visualization, you can also create visualizations by writing the R code directly, which is described in this step.
 In this example, I'm deviating from the other tables and visualizations and using a very simple example.
 Here, I'm basing it on an income summary table named "table.Income", which you'll see referenced in the R code below:

-- Under Pages, move the cursor to the last page, click the Insert a New Page symbol
+- Under Report tree, move the cursor to the last page, click the Insert a New Page symbol > Title Only.

 - Give it a title.
 In this example, I'm using "Income".

-- Drag a variable from the Data Sets tree onto the page.
+- Drag a variable from the Data Sources tree onto the page.

 - Right-click the "NET" row and select Hide.

-- Click anywhere on the page to place what will be the visualization.
+- Click anywhere on the page to place what will become the visualization.

 library(bubbles)